circlefin/malachite/specs/quint/specs/reset/README.md

 This document contains a report on analysis of the protocol specification of "Starknet Forced Staking Updates".
 See the [English specification](https://github.com/informalsystems/malachite/blob/main/specs/english/forced-updates/README.md) for an overview, and the Quint specifications in this directory for details.
 The specification follows [design document](https://docs.google.com/document/d/1OaYLh9o10DIsGpW0GTRhWl-IJiVyjRsy7UttHs9_1Fw/edit#heading=h.hvyiqqxvuqzo) prepared by Starkware.

+When not indicated differently, we used `quint run resetTest.qnt` to conduct random simulation, and check properties for the default state machine (`init`, `step`).
+For some properties we used different transition relations (that is, different step actions.)

+## Non-standard transition relations

+In addition to the standard `step` action, we have added some more actions to model  environments that deviate from the expected behavior.

+The following actions reduce the number of possible behaviors compared to `step`:

+- `stepNoRegs`: No registrations are ever added.
+While the standard step uses `addRegistration`, this is omitted here.
+This is done to highlight that liveness of the protocol depends to a large extent to the fact that registrations are continuously added ("infinitely often").
+While we do not check liveness conditions, yet, we observe the consequence by the fact that many witnesses that are reached under the standard step action cannot be reached here.
+- `stepProvableL2BlocksOnly`: all blocks added to L2 are provable.
+The standard step uses `addL2Block`, which non-deterministically sets a block provable or not.

+The following actions add faulty behaviors compared to `step`:

+- `stepWithPotentiallyOldProofs` and `stepWithPotentiallyFutureProofs`: these actions try to add proofs to L1 that do not match the height of the last proof submitted to L1.
+The standard step uses `addL1Block` that computes a proof from the correct height, but potentially submits an invalid proof instead.
+- `stepWithInvalidRegs`: This adds registrations to L2 that are not coming from L1.

 ## Invariants checked with quint run

-We used `quint run resetTest.qnt` to conduct random simulation, and checked that the invariant holds for the default state machine (`init`, `step`)

 - Local L1 invariants
-    - `noUnfulfilledWithProofInv`: If a valid proof was verified on L1, then there should be no unfulfilled updates
+    - `noStaleWithProofInv`: If a valid proof was verified on L1, then there should be no stale updates
     - `provenHeightMonotonic`: latest L2 proven height in L1 blocks is non-decreasing
     - `L1ForkIDMonotonic`: L2 forkID in L1 blocks is non-decreasing
     - Requirements for the proofs submitted to L1 (TODO: we could characterize requirements for proofs)